 What are the hours of operation for ticket sales and questions via phone?

-January-May, the Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 9am-5pm PST, Monday through Friday.
-Starting in mid-June, the Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 6am-6pm PST, Monday through Friday and 6am-5pm PST on Saturdays, Sundays and holidays.
+From September to June, Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 9am-4pm PST, Monday through Friday.
+In July and August, Lake Tahoe Shakespeare Festival's phone ticket sales and customer service are available from 6am-6pm PST, Monday through Saturday and 6am-5pm PST on Sundays.
 Please call 1.800.74 SHOWS to reach a friendly Lake Tahoe Shakespeare Festival representative to process your ticket purchase and/or answer any questions that you have.